-Of course, there is only so much grease the oil-loving tails can attract and remove.
+Here’s the deal: there’s only so much grease micellar waters can remove.
 That’s why you need to use quite a lot of product and several cotton pads to take all your makeup off with a micellar water.
-Yes, that includes Avene Micellar Lotion too
+Yes, that includes Avene Micellar Lotion, too.

 But I still recommend it.
 Avene Micellar Lotion, I mean.
 Just not as a makeup remover.
 Instead, it’s a great morning cleanser for lazy girls (ahem….) and women on-the-go.
 In the morning, our faces are pretty clean.
 We still haven’t put on makeup and sunscreen so there isn’t much to remove (unless you slept with your full face on, but I’m sure you know better than that, right?).

 I just pour some lotion on the cotton pad, cleanse my skin, and follow up with moisturizer (I don’t do toners).
 It’s a lazy girl’s dream, and it’s ideal for when you’re late and want to cut your morning routine short.
 As long as you’re not trying to remove makeup, especially the waterproof kind, Avene Micellar Lotion cleanses your face well enough.

 And without irritating your skin, which is really important, especially when the product, like this one, is formulated for sensitive skin.

 - Lazy girls who don’t want to spend lots of time cleansing in the morning

 - Anyone who needs to cleanse on the go without rinsing off

 Who Is This Not For?

 - Anyone who needs a makeup remover